 Dinner at Plac Nowy

-To finish the itinerary you have to go back into Kazimierz until you reach the New Square, Plac Nowy in Polish.
+To finish the itinerary you have to walk back into Kazimierz until you reach the New Square, Plac Nowy in Polish.
 There you will see a circular building in the center that was built to house a slaughterhouse.
 Today it is full of small kiosks selling food, especially zapiekanka, a kind of baguette with mushrooms and other ingredients.

 Around the square there are also other stalls offering everything from grilled meats to homemade sausages.
 For dinner, there is no better place than here, either on one of the few chairs in the area or on one of the benches in the square.